The Old Vicarage

 Who knows?
 Perhaps Marie is doing the dancing in a parallel reality, wishing she had written poetry or explored Georgian history.
-It cannot be denied that particular music haunts most powerfully and excruciatingly of all.
+It cannot be denied that particular music haunts most powerfully of all.

 My poem, In Memory, which is included in THE TWAIN, Poems of Earth and Ether, attempts to describe the experience of being born as a twinless twin.